-- between 7 m and 11 m
+between 7 m and 11 m

 The distance between gates within combinations (hairpin or vertical) must be not less than 0.75 m and not more than 1 m.
 The gates in hairpin or vertical combinations must be set in a straight line.
 Delayed gates must have a minimum distance of 12 m and a maximum distance of 18 m (U16 - U14 Competition 15 m) from turning pole to turning pole.
+The distance between the gates within a delayed combination must be not less than 0.75 m from either turning pole.